Askarbek-orakov/ASAR/docs/index.md

 install_github("Alanocallaghan/d3heatmap")
 ```

-3) There are two ways to run the app.
+3)There are two ways to run the app.

 **I** User can clone the repository to a local machine.

    a.
 Open Terminal.

    b.
 Change the current working directory to the location where you want the cloned directory to be made.

    c.
 Run the command on Terminal:

 ```markdown